-Drug Facts Active ingredient[s] Alcohol 80% v/v Purpose Antiseptic Use[s] Health care personnel hand rub to help reduce bacteria that potentially can cause dises ase.
-Warnings For external use only.
+Drug Facts Active ingredient[s] Alcohol 80% v/v Purpose Antiseptic Use[s] Health care personnel hand rub to help reduce bacteria that potentially can cause disease.
+3 Warnings For external use only.
 Flammable.
-Keep away from heat or flame Do not use in children less than 2 months of age on open skin wounds When using this product keep out of eyes, ears, and mouth.
-In case of contact with eye s, rinse eyes thoroughly with water.
-Stop use and ask a doctor if irritation or rash occurs.
-These may be signs of a serious co andition.
-Keep out of reach of children.
-If swallowed, get medical help or contact a Poison Contro ol Center right away.
-Directions • Place enough product on hands to cover all surfaces.
-Rub hands together until dry. • Supervise children under 6 years of age when using this product to avoid swallowing.
+Keep away from heat or flame Do not use • in children less than 2 months of age on open skin wounds THE PROPERTY OF THE PARTY OF TH When using this product keep out of eyes, ears, and mouth.
+In case of contact with eyes, ri Stop use and ask a doctor if irritation or rash occurs.
+These may be signs of a serious condit Keep out of reach of children.
+If swallowed, get medical help or contact a Poison Control Co enter right away.
+Directions Place enough product on hands to cover all surfaces.
+Rub hands together until dry.
+Supervise children under 6 years of age when using this product to avoid swallowing.
 Other information Store between 15-30C (59-86F) Avoid freezing and excessive heat above 40C (104F) Inactive ingredients glycerin, hydrogen peroxide, purified water USP